Shopping for BBQ Gear? Start Here!

 lamb barbacoa tacos with salsa picante

 For thousands of years, cultures throughout the world have cooked food in the ground.
-From the Hawaiian Imu cooking to the North American clambake, these traditions were expressions of creativity and of necessity, facilitating an even, slow cooking of the food.
+From the Hawaiian Imu cooking to the North American clambake, these traditions were expressions of creativity and of necessity.
+They facilitate an even, slow cooking of the food.
+The origins of whole-head, pit cooked barbacoa are no different.
+Today, people prepare it using different methods.
+But the concept of cooking a whole beef head in the ground with wood coals came from the Aztec culture.
+They referred to it as tatema.

 vaquero in field with cattle

-To this day, we prepare this entire recipe in the backyard on my family’s ranch, from harvesting the maguey leaves to digging the pit and gathering the mesquite.
-You can make it by simply cooking in a hole dug directly into the ground that’s then been lined with rocks or firebricks, or you can slide a barrel (or two large pipes, as we did) into a hole to make a more permanent in-ground barbecue.
+To this day, we prepare this entire Texas barbacoa recipe in the backyard on my family’s ranch.
+We do it all, from harvesting the maguey leaves to digging the pit and gathering the mesquite.
+You can make it by simply cooking in a hole dug directly into the ground that’s you’ve lined with rocks or firebricks, or you can slide a barrel (or two large pipes, as we did) into a hole to make a more permanent in-ground barbecue.
 Either way, this kind of pit cooking keeps age-old traditions alive.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!